Antisemitism in Islam: France

 In 2004, France experienced rising levels of Islamic antisemitism and acts that were publicized around the world.
 In 2006, rising levels of antisemitism were recorded in French schools.
 Reports related to the tensions between the children of North African Muslim immigrants and North African Jewish children.
 The climax was reached when Ilan Halimi was tortured to death by the so-called "Barbarians gang", led by Youssouf Fofana.
 In 2007, over 7,000 members of the community petitioned for asylum in the United States, citing antisemitism in France.

 Between 2001 and 2005, an estimated 12,000 French Jews took Aliyah to Israel.
 Several émigrés cited antisemitism and the growing Arab population as reasons for leaving.
 At a welcoming ceremony for French Jews in the summer of 2004, then Israeli Prime Minister Ariel Sharon caused controversy when he advised all French Jews to "move immediately" to Israel and escape what he coined "the wildest anti-semitism" in France.

 In the first half of 2009, an estimated 631 recorded acts of antisemitism took place in France, more than in the whole of 2008.
 Speaking to the World Jewish Congress in December 2009, the French Interior Minister Hortefeux described the acts of antisemitism as "a poison to our republic".
 He also announced that he would appoint a special coordinator for fighting racism and antisemitism.

 The rise of antisemitism in modern France has been linked to the intensifying Israeli–Palestinian conflict.
 Since the Gaza War in 2009, decreases in antisemitism have been reversed.
-A report compiled by the Coordination Forum for Countering Anti-Semitism singled out France in particular among Western countries for antisemitism.
+A report compiled by the Coordination Forum for Countering Antisemitism singled out France in particular among Western countries for antisemitism.
 Between the start of the Israeli offensive in Gaza in late December and the end of it in January, an estimated hundred antisemitic acts were recorded in France.
 This compares with a total of 250 antisemitic acts in the whole of 2007.

 In 2012, Mohammed Merah killed four Jews, including three children, at the Ozar HaTorah Jewish school in Toulouse.
 Shortly after the Charlie Hebdo shooting in 2015, Amedy Coulibaly murdered four Jewish patrons of a Kosher supermarket in Paris and held fifteen people hostage in the Porte de Vincennes siege.

 In response to these high-profile attacks, Jewish emigration from France to Israel increased by 20%, to 5,100 per year, between 2014 and 2015.